shahroudy/NTURGB-D/README.md

 "NTU RGB+D 120" is the extended version of the "NTU RGB+D" dataset.
 It is introduced in our TPAMI 2019 paper [[PDF]](https://www.researchgate.net/publication/332960808_NTU_RGBD_120_A_Large-Scale_Benchmark_for_3D_Human_Activity_Understanding).

-### How to access the datasets
+### How to download the datasets

-Please click [here](http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp) for more information about obtaining the "NTU RGB+D" and "NTU RGB+D 120" datasets.
+Please click [here](http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp) for more information about accessing the "NTU RGB+D" and "NTU RGB+D 120" datasets.

 #### Note: The "NTU RGB+D 120" dataset is still under prepration, and it will be available for downloading very soon.